High Surf Advisory issued for Western Arctic Coast by NWS - NewsBreak

 weather.gov

-Effective: 2022-11-20 09:10:00 EST Expires: 2022-11-20 21:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2022-11-22 04:46:00 EST Expires: 2022-11-22 06:45:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Be aware of your surroundings and do not drive on flooded roads.
-Target Area: Miami-Dade FLOOD ADVISORY IN EFFECT UNTIL 615 PM EST THIS EVENING * WHAT...Flooding caused by excessive rainfall is expected. * WHERE...A portion of South Florida, including the following county, Miami-Dade. * WHEN...Until 615 PM EST. * IMPACTS...Minor flooding in low-lying and poor drainage areas.
-Water over roadways. * ADDITIONAL DETAILS - At 413 PM EST, Doppler radar and automated rain gauges indicated heavy rain.
+Target Area: Broward FLOOD ADVISORY IN EFFECT UNTIL 645 AM EST THIS MORNING * WHAT...Flooding caused by excessive rainfall is expected. * WHERE...A portion of South Florida, including the following county, Broward. * WHEN...Until 645 AM EST. * IMPACTS...Minor flooding in low-lying and poor drainage areas. * ADDITIONAL DETAILS - At 446 AM EST, Doppler radar indicated heavy rain due to thunderstorms.
 Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 1 and 2 inches of rain have fallen. - Additional rainfall amounts of 1 to 2 inches are expected over the area.
-This additional rain will result in minor flooding. - Some locations that will experience flooding include Miami, Coral Gables, South Miami, Kendall, Doral, Sweetwater, West Miami, Westchester, Fountainbleau, University Park, Olympia Heights, Coral Terrace, Sunset, Glenvar Heights, Tamiami, Miami International Airport, Virginia Gardens, Tamiami Fairgrounds, Coral Way Village and Fiu South Campus. - http://www.weather.gov/safety/flood
+Up to 1 inch of rain has fallen. - Additional rainfall amounts up to 1 inch are expected over the area.
+This additional rain will result in minor flooding. - Some locations that will experience flooding include Fort Lauderdale, Hollywood, Davie, Plantation, Sunrise, Lauderhill, Oakland Park, Lauderdale Lakes, Dania Beach, Wilton Manors, Lazy Lake, Franklin Park, Washington Park, Downtown Fort Lauderdale, Chula Vista, Melrose Park, Golden Heights, St. George, Port Everglades and Fort Lauderdale - Hollywood International Airport. - http://www.weather.gov/safety/flood

+Effective: 2022-11-21 23:54:00 AKST Expires: 2022-11-22 12:00:00 AKST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Target Area: St Lawrence Island and Bering Strait Coast WINTER WEATHER ADVISORY NOW IN EFFECT UNTIL NOON AKST TUESDAY * WHAT...Snow and blowing snow occurring.
+Additional snow accumulations of 2 to 4 inches.
+Visibility reduced to one half mile or less at times in blowing snow.
+Winds gusting as high as 50 mph. * WHERE...St Lawrence Island and Bering Strait Coast. * WHEN...Until noon AKST Tuesday. * IMPACTS...Travel could be very difficult.
+Areas of blowing snow could significantly reduce visibility.

 weather.gov